 Tech Solution:

 Integrating video intelligence into mineral product manufacturing doesn’t mean starting from scratch.
-Modern solutions, like Spot AI, are designed to work with both new and legacy cameras—no need for a full rip-and-replace.
+Capable solutions, like Spot AI, are designed to work with both new and legacy cameras—no need for a full rip-and-replace.
 Plug-and-play hardware bridges on-prem cameras to a secure, cloud-native dashboard, giving safety, IT, and operations teams a unified view of plant activity.

-• Start with Risk Mapping: Identify your most injury-prone processes—machine interface points, elevated walkways, loading docks.
+Start with risk mapping: Identify your most injury-prone processes—machine interface points, elevated walkways, loading docks.

-• Involve the Frontline: Train supervisors and operators to use video tools for self-audits and safety huddles.
+Involve the frontline: Train supervisors and operators to use video tools for self-audits and safety huddles.

-• Prioritize Privacy and Compliance: Ensure video solutions align with OSHA recordkeeping and privacy regulations.
+Prioritize privacy and compliance: Ensure video solutions align with OSHA recordkeeping and privacy regulations.

 Frequently Asked Questions